 Burundi Maternal Child Health Project

-The USAID-funded Maternal and Child Health Program works with the government of Burundi to improve maternal and child health in two provinces.
+The USAID-funded Maternal and Child Health Program worked with the government of Burundi to improve maternal and child health in two provinces.
 As Burundi transitions to a new National Health Development Plan, the Maternal and Child Health Program continued to maintain, reinforce, and expand on programmatic outcomes achieved over the past five years.

 At the same time, Pathfinder supported new initiatives such as the decentralization of the management of the health system and the performance-based financing initiative, which are core key elements of the National Health Development Plan.
-All these interventions are taking place at the community, clinic, and institutional levels.
+All these interventions took place at the community, clinic, and institutional levels.

 The project’s achievements include significant increases in the percent of deliveries attended by skilled professionals, substantial decreases in the number of underweight infants, and a noticeable rise in the number of women reported as using modern methods of contraception.